deepnetworkgmbh/blog/_posts/2020-12-17-Resilience4j-grpc.md

 ## Spring boot service that makes grpc client call

-With resilience4j-spring-boot2 library it is quite easy to add circuitbreaker to a service call just adding `@CircuitBreaker(name = "helloService")` to a method will do the trick.
-Other than that we also convert java object to grpc request, send the request via client stub and convert grpc response to a meaningful java object.
+With the resilience4j-spring-boot2 library, we can add circuitbreaker to a service call by using `@CircuitBreaker(name = "helloService")` annotation.
+Here is how our method looks like;

 ``` java
 @Service